UltraEngine/Documentation/CPP/WString_ToFloat.md

 # WString::ToFloat

-This method converts the string into a floating point value.
+This method converts the wide string into a floating point value.

 ## Syntax